-Margaret Thatcher, leader of the Conservative Party, is sworn in as Britain's first female prime minister.
-The Oxford-educated chemist and lawyer was sworn in the day after the Conservatives won a 44-seat majority in general parliamentary elections.
+Margaret Thatcher, leader of the Conservative Party, becomes Britain’s first female prime minister on May 4, 1979.
+The Oxford-educated chemist and lawyer took office the day after the Conservatives won a 44-seat majority in general parliamentary elections.

-In March 1979, Callaghan was defeated by a vote of no confidence, and on May 3 a general election gave Thatcher's Conservatives a majority in Parliament.
-Sworn in the next day, Prime Minister Thatcher immediately set about dismantling socialism in Britain.
-She privatized numerous industries, cutback government expenditures, and gradually reduced the rights of trade unions.
+In March 1979, Callaghan was defeated by a vote of no confidence, and on May 3 a general election gave Thatcher’s Conservatives a majority in Parliament.
+The next day, Prime Minister Thatcher immediately set about dismantling socialism in Britain.
+She privatized numerous industries, cut back government expenditures, and gradually reduced the rights of trade unions.
 In 1983, despite the worst unemployment figures for half a decade, Thatcher was reelected to a second term, thanks largely to the decisive British victory in the 1982 Falklands War with Argentina.